-- 16.1 The management committee must meet as often as it considers necessary for the dispatch of business, but at least once a quarter.
-Either the Convenor or the Secretary may at any time convene a meeting of the management committee on not less than seven days' notice to the other officers. - 16.2 Subject to this constitution, the management committee may adjourn and otherwise regulate its meetings as it thinks fit. - 16.3 At meetings of the management committee, a quorum is the greater of two officers or a majority of the officers at the time. - 16.4 The Convenor will act as chair of any management committee meeting or general meeting at which they are present.
-If the Convenor is not present, the remaining officers must appoint another officer to chair that meeting only. - 16.5 An officer may attend a meeting of the management committee by telephone or other electronic means by which they can hear and be heard. - 16.6 Subject to this constitution, questions arising at any meeting of the management committee are decided by ordinary resolution.
-Each committee member has one vote on any question.
-The chairperson has a casting vote in decisions of the management committee. - 16.7 The officers may pass a resolution without a management committee being held if all the officers entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
+- 16.1 The Management Committee has the general control and management of the administration of the affairs, property and funds of the Party and must meet as often as it considers necessary for the dispatch of business, but at least once a quarter. - 16.2 Either the President or the Secretary may at any time convene a meeting of the Management Committee on not less than seven days' notice to the other officers (or any shorter period that may be unanimously agreed on by the officers of the Committee). - 16.3 Subject to this Constitution, the Management Committee may adjourn and otherwise regulate its meetings as it thinks fit. - 16.4 At meetings of the Management Committee, a quorum is the greater of three officers or a majority of the officers at the time. - 16.5 The President will act as chair of any Management Committee meeting or general meeting at which they are present.
+If the President is not present, or is unwilling or unable to chair the meeting, the Vice President will act as chair.
+If the Vice President is not present, the remaining officers must appoint another officer to chair that meeting only. - 16.6 An officer may attend a meeting of the Management Committee by telephone or other electronic means by which they can hear and be heard. - 16.7 Subject to this Constitution, questions arising at any meeting of the Management Committee are decided by ordinary resolution.
+Each committee member (including the chairperson) has one vote on any question.
+The Chairperson has a casting vote in decisions of the Management Committee. - 16.8 The officers may pass a resolution without a meeting of the Management Committee being held if all the officers entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document.
 Separate copies of the document may be used if the wording of the resolution and statement is identical in each copy.
 The document may be transmitted by email.
 The resolution is passed when the last officer signs.
 A resolution passed under this clause must be recorded in the minutes of the next meeting.